KuligKamil/mongodb-project-workshop/tutorial/data_generators/README.md

 </details>

-***Ex.
-5*** - *Create a function that updates all users and saves their last recent tasks.
+***Exercise 5*** - *Create a function that updates all users and saves their last recent tasks.
 Also update main function to execute that function and saves last 3 tasks for each user.*

 ```python
 from pymongo import DESCENDING